 - Place butter, water and salt in a heavy bottomed (I use a nonstick anodized black pan), 2 or 3 quart saucepan and melt over medium heat.
 When butter is completely melted, add sugar.
 Set a deep fry thermometer in pan, being careful that bulb is not touching bottom of pan.
 Cook mixture over medium heat, stirring once or twice until it reaches 240 degrees F.

 - At 240 degrees, add the remaining 1/2 cup sliced almonds to sugar mixture.
 After adding almonds, stir constantly, keeping heat at medium, until mixture reaches 290 degrees F. If temperature is not rising at a slow and steady rate, raise heat a tiny bit until mercury starts rising. (going from 240 to 290 should not take any longer than 13 minutes).
-When mixture reaches 290 degrees F, immediately remove from heat and stir in baking soda.
+When mixture reaches 290 degrees F (better a little above than below), immediately remove from heat and stir in baking soda.
 It will bubble a bit and the candy will develop air bubbles.
 Pour into parchment lined pan.
 The mixture should be kind of a bubbly blob at this point and if you are on track, the saucepan will be relatively clean after you've dumped the blob of candy onto the parchment.
-Mixture will begin to firm immediately, and butter may pool and separate, Do not pour off any excess butter if this happens.
-Do not panic, because if you cooked the toffee to 290, your candy should set.
+Mixture should begin to firm and butter may pool and separate, Do not pour off any excess butter if this happens, and don't panic if the toffee doesn't set immediately.
+If you cooked the toffee to 290, your candy should set.
 Sometimes it just takes longer.

 - Scatter chopped chocolate across top of hot almond mixture and let chocolate melt into and over the candy as candy firms.
 Using back of a spoon, spread melted chocolate evenly over candy.

 - Crush your toasted almonds and sprinkle over melted chocolate.
 Let candy cool for 1/2 hour at room temperature.
-Transfer to refrigerator and chill for about 1 hour to firm chocolate.
+Transfer to refrigerator or freezer and chill for about 1 hour to set the chocolate.

 - When chocolate is set is set, lift candy from pan by grasping parchment.
 Break candy into large chunks.